matthewfeickert-talks/talk-software-citation-workshop-2022/talk.md

 # CITATION.cff: How to keep up to date?

 .large[
-- As plain text, very easy to update version information when cutting a release.
+- As plain text, very easy to update version information when cutting a release
 - Can use tool control of version update to make it easier
    - Example: [`tbump`](https://github.com/your-tools/tbump)
    - `$ tbump <version target>`